CleverCloud/doc.clever-cloud.com/administrate/zone-migration.md

 then redirect the trafic to our Montreal infrastructure, leading to requests taking more time.

 You might also experience an increased latency between your application and other services (like a PostgreSQL add-on for example).
-If your application has switched to the Montreal zone and your PostgreSQL add-on is still in Paris, your application will need extract time to query the database.
+If your application has switched to the Montreal zone and your PostgreSQL add-on is still in Paris, your application will need extra time to query the database.

 #### DNS updates